-Syllabus

-Instructor: Professor Kari Shaw
+Instructor: Professor Kari Shaw Office: 305 Carnegie (After mid-July)

-Office: 219C Carnegie

-Office Phone: 443-2650
+Office Phone: 443-2650 e-mail: keshaw@syr.edu

-e-mail: keshaw@syr.edu
+Office Hours: Mon-Thurs 11:00 - 11:45 in HL 111

+Mon-Thurs 2:30 - 3:00 in HL 201

-Office Hours: Mon-Thurs 11:00 - 11:40 & 2:15 - 2:45 Any changes to office hours will be announced in class or by email, and posted on Blackboard.
+Any changes to office hours will be announced in class or by email, and posted on Blackboard.

-Course Description: MAT 296 is the second course in a three-semester sequence in Calculus.
-This sequence is designed for students who intend to take more advanced courses in mathematics.
-This course covers techniques of integration, improper integrals, polar coordinates, sequences and series (including power series, Taylor and Maclaurin series).
+Course Description: MAT 397 is the third course in a three-semester sequence in Calculus.
+This sequence is designed for Mathematics, Science and Engineering majors and for those students in other majors who intend to take advanced courses in mathematics.
+This course covers the concepts of vectors, vector valued functions, functions of several variables, partial derivatives, multiple integration and vector calculus.